x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/message-properties-and-search-operators.md

 ---
-title: "Message properties and search operators for In-Place eDiscovery in Exchange Server" ms.author: serdars
+localization_priority: Normal
+description: This topic describes the properties of Exchange email messages that you can search by using In-Place eDiscovery & Hold in Exchange Server.
+The topic also describes Boolean search operators and other search query techniques that you can use to refine eDiscovery search results. ms.topic: reference
 author: SerdarSoysal
+ms.author: serdars
+ms.assetid: 402b74e4-8853-4c51-9737-1a9c19f8e3dd
+ms.date: 7/6/2018
+title: Message properties and search operators for In-Place eDiscovery in Exchange Server ms.collection: exchange-server ms.audience: ITPro ms.prod: exchange-server-it-pro
 manager: scotv
-ms.date: 7/6/2018
-ms.audience: ITPro
-ms.topic: reference
-ms.prod: exchange-server-it-pro
-localization_priority: Normal
-ms.assetid: 402b74e4-8853-4c51-9737-1a9c19f8e3dd
-description: "This topic describes the properties of Exchange email messages that you can search by using In-Place eDiscovery & Hold in Exchange Server.
-The topic also describes Boolean search operators and other search query techniques that you can use to refine eDiscovery search results."

 ---

 # Message properties and search operators for In-Place eDiscovery in Exchange Server